-NH7: Protecting Soils
+Policy NH7: Protecting Soils

-Intended Outcome: The aim is to protect prime agricultural land from development that does not require that location, though allowing development on allocated sites and that requires such a location, and to avoid carbon emissions through development on carbon rich soils.
+Intended Outcome: The aim is to protect prime agricultural land from development that does not require that location.
+It allowing development on allocated sites where prime agricultural land is affected, as well as proposals that require such a location.
+The policy also aims to avoid carbon emissions through development on carbon rich soils.